timotejroiko/country-region-list/README.md

         fips: string // fips country code
         geonames: string // geonames page id
         wiki: string // wikipedia page id
-        names: Array<string> // array of names for this country, deduplicated, all languages plus unofficial names
+        names: string[] // array of names for this country, deduplicated, all languages plus unofficial names
         langs: { // object of available languages with 2-digit ISO 639-1 codes as keys
-            [lang]: number, // values are indexes for finding the correct name in the names array ...
+            <lang>: number, // values are indexes for finding the correct name in the names array
+            ...
         }
         regions: [ // array of region objects belonging to this country